JOATmasterofnone/dat250assignment1/dat250-expass1.md

 ##Technical problems encountered during installation of the environment

+Installing Gradle:
+Ubuntu flags new versions of Gradle as potentially dangerous.
+So when installing from snap or apt-get, Gradle version 4.4.1 is the latest you can install.
+I assume gradle init wizard did not exist in this version.
+I eventually decided to install from SDKman.

-Installing Java:
+Installing SDKman:
-I initially didn't use

-In order to install SDKman, I needed curl but the Curl installed from snap in ubuntu presented errors, I needed to uninstall and reinstall from it from apt-get.
-I learned about the issue on StackOverflow.
+The curl installation from snap in ubuntu presented errors that prevented simple installation of SDKman.
+The solution was to uninstall and reinstalled curl from apt-get.

 ##How I validated the environment was working
+I confirmed the necessary software and the correct versions installed.
-1. I used gradlew check to run the test cases
+I confirmed network connection and access to the necessary websites.
+I check the configuration of all the tools for development were correct
+	(i.e. access tokens, git repo configuration, dockerhub configuration)

 ##Pending issues that I didn't manage to solve
-1. The app only converts to meters, nothing more
+The app only converts to and from meters, nothing more The logger in the app is not used
-2.
+The unit tests do not perform negative testing
+The app has no exception handling
+The markdown file is poorly formatted